Zamiell/stardew-valley/Min-Max_Guide.md

 - If you are doing a Grandpa-points-related challenge, then you may need to get the dog/cat for the Grandpa points.
 In this case, it is optimal to choose a cat over a dog, since they get in your way less.
 - Note that it only takes 83 pets (+12 per pet) in order to maximize the friendship value of the dog/cat.
 Thus, since dog/cat friendship does not decay, you may be able to defer wasting any time petting the pet until summer of year 2.
 (It is optimal to wait as long as possible since "spare time" is extremely limited at the beginning of the game.)
 - Subsequently, because of the petting mechanic, you should **never** have to fill up the pet's bowl.
 (Unless for whatever reason you deferred petting for too long and need to get extra friendship before the deadline.
 Filling the bowl gives +6 points.)

+### Ginger Island

+Completing the Community Center unlocks [Ginger Island](https://stardewcommunitywiki.com/Ginger_Island), which contains various end-game content.
+For most challenge runs, you will probably want to get access to Ginger Island as soon as possible, whether that be for the crop profits from the [Island Farm](https://stardewcommunitywiki.com/Ginger_Island#The_Farm), or for easier access to artifacts such as the [Prehistoric Scapula](https://stardewcommunitywiki.com/Prehistoric_Scapula), or for the weapon upgrades, etc.

+In a typical min-max run, by Winter 1 you will have completed most of the bundles, with just the [Snow Yam](https://stardewcommunitywiki.com/Snow_Yam), [Crocus](https://stardewcommunitywiki.com/Crocus), and the [Nautilus Shell](https://stardewcommunitywiki.com/Nautilus_Shell) remaining.
+Depending on your foraging luck, you can get them anywhere between Winter 1 and Winter 7.
+After completing the CC, you can unlock the boat on the subsequent day.

+For certain challenge runs, you might want to gain access to Ginger Island before Winter.
+See [Appendix D](#appendix-d-early-community-center) for how to do this.

 ### NPC Friendship & Birthdays